Just because you don’t make a lot of money does not mean you will not qualify for a mortgage.

 An FHA loan is the easiest way to finance a mobile home purchase.
 Standard FHA rules apply, like 3.5% down and lower credit standards, but there are some additional property inspections required.

-To see complete guidelines on FHA loans for mobile home, check out our blog post or simply contact a lender who can answer your questions here.
+To see complete guidelines on FHA loans for mobile home, check out our blog post or simply click here to see if you qualify to buy a manufactured home.

 Down Payment Assistance from Charitable & Government Organizations

 You’d be surprised at how many cities, counties, states, offer down payment assistance to low and moderate income home buyers.
 In fact, there are too many to list.

 Down payment assistance, otherwise known as DPA, is a powerful tool for homeownership.
 It eliminates years of scrimping and saving for a down payment.
 When you have a low income, it’s tough to save enough to buy a home.